Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 > The network clustering method for `mash` can be specified with the `--network_clustering` parameter.
 The default is `connected_components`, alternative is [`leiden`]().

 > The similarity threshold can be specified with the `--similarity_threshold` parameter.
 The default is `0.6`.
+However, for cdhit the default is `0.8` which is its minimum value.

 ## Scaffolding